Guacamoley/calculator/README.md

 ![Calculator](images/calculator-screenshot.png)

-This is a comprehensive calculator project that utilizes JavaScript, HTML, and CSS to create a user-friendly and feature-rich calculator.
+This is a comprehensive calculator project that utilizes JavaScript, HTML, and CSS to create a basic and user-friendly calculator app.
 This README provides an overview of the project, instructions on how to set it up, and guidance on customization and further development.

 ## Table of Contents